lambdaxymox/cglinalg/README.md

   for `numpy`, BLAS, or LAPACK.
 It is a counterpart to `DirectXMath` or `glm`.
 * The library is designed specifically with graphics applications in mind, which tend to be mathematically simpler than other modeling and simulation applications.
-  As a consequence this library does not support all of the operations commonly used in modeling and simulation tasks.
-If one needs operations such as finding eigenvalues and eigenvectors or computing factorizations of matrices, this library does not provide that.
+  As a consequence this library does not support most of the operations commonly used in modeling and simulation tasks.
 * In keeping with simplicity as one of the project goals, the underlying storage of all data types in this library are statically allocated arrays.
 This is advantagous in the low-dimensional case when the data types have small sizes, but this is a